loomio/loomio_help/content/dev_manual/roadmap/market.md

   $99/USD for support, training and webinars
 - access to our regular onboarding webinars and you can join our regular consulting calls to learn more specific strategies for your needs
 - incredible data privacy and security, GDPR compliance, no third parties at all
-- ideal for small organisations, projects etc
+- ideal for small organizations, projects etc
 - export all your data at any time
 - discount for non profits
 - free for unfunded non profit groups (which you can see here.)
-- pricing is for your whole organisation, not just one group.
+- pricing is for your whole organization, not just one group.

 Private managed hosting
 - loomio for enterprise, use loomio with your activedirectory
 - custom domain name, colour scheme, feature set, language etc
 - custom training calls and access to our consultant services.
-- ideal for organisations of 200+ people with ongoing usage
+- ideal for organizations of 200+ people with ongoing usage
 - hosted in your choice of data center

 Open source